 On this dayDec 21, 1837

-U.S. Government Passes Rule Prohibiting Discussion About Abolition of Slavery
+U.S. Congress Renews and Expands Rule Prohibiting Discussion of the Abolition of Slavery

-On December 21, 1837, following an anti-slavery speech by Vermont representative William Slade, the U.S. House of Representatives overwhelmingly passed a rule that prohibited any future discussion about the abolition of slavery in the House.
-The rule remained in effect until 1844, preventing the topic of abolition from even being discussed for almost a decade.
+On December 21, 1837, following an anti-slavery speech by Vermont representative William Slade, the U.S. House of Representatives overwhelmingly renewed and expanded a rule that prohibited any future discussion about the abolition of slavery in the House.
+The so-called “Gag Rule”—initially passed in 1836—remained in effect until 1844, preventing the topic of abolition from even being discussed for almost a decade.

 The debate over slavery had divided the House, but the Constitutional provision that counted enslaved people as “three-fifths” of a person for the purposes of determining Congressional representation gave Southern representatives the majority they needed to completely shut down any debate on the subject.
-In December of 1835, South Carolina representative James Hammond proposed a rule that, in order to maintain order in the House, all petitions or discussions about slavery should be immediately tabled without consideration or discussion.
+In December of 1835, South Carolina representative James Hammond proposed the initial Gag Rule that required, under the pretext of maintaining order in the House, that petitions or discussions about slavery should be immediately tabled without consideration or discussion.

-The rule, which effectively silenced any representatives who opposed slavery, was later referred to as the “Gag Rule.”
-It was instituted in May of the following year under James K. Polk, who was Speaker of the House at the time, and would later become U.S. President.
+The rule, which effectively silenced any representatives who opposed slavery, was instituted in May of the following year under James K. Polk, who was speaker of the House at the time and would later become U.S. President.

-The extraordinary act of barring all discussion of a central policy issue that was shaping the nation created untold challenges.
-The House modeled avoidance and silence about issues of racial injustice that many contend continues to haunt America.
+The extraordinary act of barring all discussion of a central moral and political issue that was shaping the nation created untold challenges and is part of a legacy of avoidance and silence about racial injustice in America.

 About EJI